Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 ## Fluent Queries

 Fluent query API can be accessed via the `SystemState.Fluent()` extension method.
-Currently they do not work in Burst, but will soon.

 ## Latios World

 You can get a subset of the `LatiosWorld` API by calling `SystemState.GetLatiosWorldUnmanaged()`.
 It is recommended you do this during `OnCreate()` and cache the returned instance in a member field for later use.
-`OnCreate()` can be Burst-compiled.
+Acquiring the `LatiosWorld` can be Burst-compiled.

 ## Blackboard Entities